 ANNAMARIE MONTECINA TILL

-Annamarie Montecina Till is a writer and copy editor, Annamarie has nearly two decades of program management experience supporting the creation and development of community-based initiatives.
-Prior to RISE, she worked as a senior writer and research and shared learning manager at the Jacobs Center for Neighborhood Innovation where her work supported the design and implementation of the Center for Community & Cultural Arts partnership between southeastern San Diego and Balboa Park’s cultural institutions, development of an NEA-funded arts district plan for The Village at Market Creek, and management of a mini-grants program that awarded over $1 million dollars to community-led projects and programs in southeastern San Diego over a nine-year period.
-She volunteers with small local arts and culture groups where she provides assistance with grant writing, copy writing and editing, research, and systems development.
+Annamarie is a writer and copy editor with nearly two decades of program management experience supporting the creation and development of community-based initiatives.
+She serves as director of community partnerships at RISE San Diego where she is responsible for the organization’s nonprofit training and technical assistance programs and provides resource development support.
+Prior to RISE, she served as senior writer and the research and shared learning manager at the Jacobs Center for Neighborhood Innovation.
+In that role, her work supported the design and implementation of the Center for Community & Cultural Arts partnership between southeastern San Diego and Balboa Park’s cultural institutions, the development of an NEA-funded arts district plan for The Village at Market Creek, and management of a mini-grants program that awarded over $1 million dollars to community-led projects and programs in southeastern San Diego over a nine-year period.
+A second-gen American and a Navy brat, Annamarie has called Imperial Beach and surrounding neighborhoods home for nearly thirty years.
+She volunteers with small local arts and culture groups to provide assistance with grant writing, copy writing and editing, research, and systems development.

 Director of Leadership Programs